Eslov/RP2040-CE-based-tool-assisted-input./README.md

 There's a quiurk, on GP0 GP1.
 You need to enter the "Peripheral Mapping" tab and enable I2C0, make sure both SDA and SCL is set to "Unset"
 Enter RGB LED Config and set the "Data GPIO PIN" to -1 And enter the Add-Ons config tab and disable all.
+(Depends on your use case) Next Go to add-on trubo config.
+Turn on and set LED off or -1.

-(Depends on your use case) After saving and rebooting, you can configure the GPIO Pin Mapping to your liking.
+After saving and rebooting, you can configure the GPIO Pin Mapping to your liking.
 The PCB is wired as GP0-GP0.
 GP1-GP1 etc....

+Remember.
+You need to set the GPIO to any input or else the LED debug will be on.
+Even after setting the GPIO to any input and the LED is on.
+Double check your soldering and wiring quality.